zukunft/zukunft.com/docs/code_functions_all.md

         \-- view_relation_list - simple but slow function to add of update all list items in the database
     \-- save_html
         \-- db_cache_page - add or replace the cached html page for the given url
+    \-- del_by_user
+        \-- db_cache_page - remove the cached html pages of one user, so that the next request renders them again
+    \-- del_all
+        \-- db_cache_page - remove every cached html page, so that the next request of any page renders it again;
     \-- add
         \-- change_log - log a user change of a word, value or formula
     \-- filter_readable_by